frederic-perez/AmE-dictionary/list-of-short-names.md

 - __Al__ /æl/ Often short for Alfred, Albert, Alphonse, Alphons, Allen, Allan, Alan, Alyson, Alysson, Allyson, Alistair, Alister, Alex, Alexander, Alvin, Alyssa, Alsha, Aldrin, Alden, Aldwin, or Alwin.
 - __Cy__ /saɪ/ A masculine given name, often a short form (hypocorism) of Cyril, Cyrus or Seymour, and a nickname.
 - __Ed__ /ɛd/ Usually a short form (hypocorism) of Edward, Edgar, Edmund, Edwin, Edith, etc.
+- __Jo__ /dʒoʊ/ [/dʒ/ represents the “j” sound, like in “judge.”
+/oʊ/ represents the long “o” sound, like in “go.”]
+“Jo” is a short form or a nickname for longer names like Joanna, Joanne, Josephine, or Jonah.
+It can also be used as a standalone name for both males and females.
 - __Sy__ /saɪ/ Sy is a given name, nickname/hypocorism (often of Seymour) and surname.
 - __Ty__ /taɪ/ The name Ty developed as an independently given name from the short form of any one of the following male names: Tyler, Tyson, Tyrone, Tyrell, and Tyrese.
 - __Vi__ /vaɪ/ The name Vi is relatively uncommon as a standalone name, but it is still recognized and used by some individuals.It is often a short form or nickname for names like Violet, Victoria, or Vivian.